Wireless large AI model: shaping the AI-empowered future of 6G and beyond: Large AI models for wireless communications

 Beyond these reliability concerns, the performance overhead introduced by the API-based abstraction layer poses a significant challenge.
 Specifically, this overhead stems from the cumulative latency of model inference and the network round-trip time associated with API calling.
 This magnitude of delay makes direct agentic control unsuitable for ultra-low-latency data plane operations.
 To address this, agentic AI-RAN essentially requires a hierarchical control framework.
-In this architecture, the agent operates in the ``slow loop'' to translate intents and configure high-level policies, such as defining energy-saving strategies or network slicing parameters, while traditional tightly-coupled algorithms maintain the ``fast loop'' to guarantee millisecond-level responsiveness for critical tasks like real-time beamforming or packet scheduling.
+Specifically, this hierarchical framework decouples network into a dual-loop architecture to overcome latency bottlenecks \cite{narimani2025agenticcontrol, guo2024controlagent}.
+The WLAM operates in the ``slow loop'' (e.g., at the timescale of seconds or minutes), taking charge of intent translation, complex reasoning, and high-level policy configuration (such as defining energy-saving strategies or network slicing priorities).
+Conversely, traditional lightweight algorithms and hardware accelerators constitute the ``fast loop'' (operating at sub-millisecond timescales).
+Once the WLAM orchestrates the overarching policy, the fast loop autonomously executes the real-time, delay-critical data plane operations, such as symbol-level beamforming or packet scheduling.
+This decoupling ensures that the inherent inference latency of massive AI models does not compromise the URLLC requirements of the physical layer.
 Furthermore, energy efficiency remains a critical constraint that warrants a profound analysis (as detailed in Section 6.3).
 Continued research is thus essential to develop computationally efficient AI models, secure agent interactions, and highly adaptive AI-driven processes tailored to the demanding operational realities of 6G \cite{dev2025advancedarchitecturesintegratedagentic}.

-\subsubsection{\textbf{Multi-Agent Collaboration}}
+\subsubsection{\textbf{Multi-agent collaboration}}

 The distributed and complex nature of 6G systems necessitates the use of multi agent systems where multiple autonomous AI agents interact and coordinate to achieve shared or individual goals \cite{zhang2025multiagentreinforcementlearningwireless, jiang2025largeaimodelsagentic}.
 Agentic AI networking inherently involves collaboration as agents deployed across different network locations such as user equipment edge servers or base stations, therefore, they must work together for tasks like resource allocation interference management or service orchestration \cite{xiao2025agenticainetworking6g}.
 Wireless distributed networks provide the necessary infrastructure platform for these multi agent interactions \cite{zhang2025multiagentreinforcementlearningwireless}.